hahaout/foodvision/README.md

 Project Overview
 ---------------
 This project combines a PyTorch deep learning model with a modern web stack featuring Next.js (TypeScript) for the frontend and Django for the backend.
 The implementation is based on the PyTorch Deep Learning materials from mrdbourke/pytorch-deep-learning (https://github.com/mrdbourke/pytorch-deep-learning).

 Tech Stack
 ----------
 - Frontend: Next.js with TypeScript, tRPC
 - Backend: Django
 - AI/ML: PyTorch models from mrdbourke's repository
-- Deployment: (To be determined based on your needs)
+- Deployment: TBA

 Getting Started
 ---------------